-SECTION 49 SUBDIVISON AND DEVELOPMENT APPEALS
+SECTION 42 48 SUBDIVISION AND DEVELOPMENT APPEALS

-- 49.1 Any person applying for a development permit or any other person affected by an order, decision or development permit made or issued by the Designated Officer or the Municipal Planning Commission may appeal such an order or decision to the Subdivision and Development Appeal Board in accordance with the procedures described in the MGA. - 49.2 Only the applicant may appeal a subdivision decision rendered by the Municipal Planning Commission and any condition attached to the decision, to the Subdivision and Development Appeal Board in accordance with the procedures described in the MGA. - 49.3 An appeal to the Subdivision and Development Appeal Board shall be commenced by serving a written notice of the appeal with reasons to the Subdivision and Development Appeal Board and shall be accompanied by the applicable fee.
+Any person applying for a development permit or any other person affected by an order, decision or development permit made or issued by the Development Officer or the Municipal Planning Commission may appeal such an order or decision to the Subdivision and Development Appeal Board in accordance with the procedures described in the MGA.

-SECTION 50 NOTICE OF VIOLATION
+- 48.2 Only the applicant may appeal a subdivision decision rendered by the Municipal Planning Commission and any condition attached to the decision, to the Subdivision and Development Appeal Board in accordance with the procedures described in the MGA. - 48.2 An appeal to the Subdivision and Development Appeal Board shall be commenced by serving a written notice of the appeal with reasons to the Subdivision and Development Appeal Board and shall be accompanied by the applicable fees.

-- 51.1 Where the Development Officer or Municipal Planning Commission finds that a development or use of land or buildings is not in accordance with the MGA, the Subdivision and Development Regulation, a development permit or subdivision approval, or this bylaw, the Development Officer may issue a notice of violation to the registered owner or the person in possession of the land or buildings or to the person responsible for the contravention. - 51.2 Such notice shall state the following: - (a) nature of the violation; - (b) corrective measures required to comply; and - (c) time period within which such corrective measures must be performed.
+SECTION 49 NOTICE OF VIOLATION

-SECTION 52 STOP ORDERS
+- 49.1 Where the Development Officer or Municipal Planning Commission finds that a development or use of land or buildings is not in accordance with the MGA, the Subdivision and Development Regulation, a development permit or subdivision approval, or this bylaw, the Development Officer may issue a notice of violation to the registered owner or the person in possession of the land or buildings or to the person responsible for the contravention. - 49.2 Such notice shall state the following: - (a) nature of the violation; - (b) corrective measures required to comply; and - (c) time period within which such corrective measures must be performed.

-- 52.1 As set forth in the MGA, the Development Authority is authorized to issue an Order under Section 645 of the MGA if a development, land use or use of a building is not in accordance with the MGA, the Subdivision and Development Regulation, a development permit or subdivision approval, or this bylaw. - 52.2 A person who receives notice pursuant to subsection 52.1 may appeal the order to the Subdivision and Development Appeal Board in accordance with the MGA.
-An appeal to shall be commenced by serving a written notice of the appeal to the Subdivision and Development Appeal Board and shall be accompanied by the applicable fee.
+SECTION 50 STOP ORDERS

-SECTION 53 ENFORCEMENT OF STOP ORDERS
+- As set forth in the MGA, the Development Authority is authorized to issue an Order under section 645 of the MGA if a development, land use or use of a building is not in accordance with the MGA, the Subdivision and Development Regulation, a development permit or subdivision approval, or this bylaw. - A person who receives notice pursuant to subsection 50.1 may appeal the order to the Subdivision and Development Appeal Board in accordance with the MGA.

-53.1 Pursuant to Section 646 of the MGA, if a person fails or refuses to comply with an order directed to the person under Section 645 or an order of a subdivision and development appeal board under Section 687, the designated officer may, in accordance with Section 542, enter on the land or building and take any action necessary to carry out the order.
+SECTION 51 ENFORCEMENT OF STOP ORDERS

-- 53.2 The Village may register a caveat under the Land Titles Act in respect of an order referred to in subsection 52.1 against the certificate of title for the land that is the subject of an order. - 53.3 If a caveat is registered under subsection 53.2, the Village must discharge the caveat when the order has been complied with. - 53.4 If compliance with a stop order is not voluntarily effected, the Village may undertake legal action, including but not limited to, seeking injunctive relief from the Alberta Court of Queen's Bench pursuant to Section 554 of the MGA.
-In accordance with Section 553 of the MGA, the expenses and costs of carrying out an order under Section 646 of the MGA may be added to the tax roll of the parcel of land.
+- Pursuant to section 646 of the MGA, if a person fails or refuses to comply with an order directed to the person under section 645 or an order of a subdivision and development appeal board under section 687, the designated officer may, in accordance with section 542, enter on the land or building and take any action necessary to carry out the order. - The Village may register a caveat under the Land Titles Act in respect of an order referred to in subsection 51.1 against the certificate of title for the land that is the subject of an order. - 51.3 If a caveat is registered under subsection 51.2, the Village must discharge the caveat when the order has been complied with. - 51.4 If compliance with a stop order is not voluntarily effected, the Village may undertake legal action, including but not limited to, seeking injunctive relief from the Alberta Court of Queen's Bench pursuant to section 554 of the MGA.
+In accordance with section 553 of the MGA, the expenses and costs of carrying out an order under section 646 of the MGA may be added to the tax roll of the parcel of land.

-SECTION 54 PENALTIES AND RIGHT OF ENTRY
+SECTION 52 PENALTIES AND RIGHT OF ENTRY